 Thomas has worked for the AEMT since joining the organisation in 2013 as the marketing and events manager.
 He became the association’s secretary in 2017 and General Manager in 2021.
 He works directly with the Officers of the association and the Council to ensure the association remains current and relevant to today’s members.
 Having acquired his Ex Theory and Hands-on certificates of assessment in 2013, Thomas also supports the lead lecturers on the Ex training courses.
 Thomas is a passionate craftsman and finds great joy in handtool woodworking.
 He believes in the right-to-repair movement and through the with the electrification of things the rewind/repair industry has a bright future ahead of it.
 Through his work with the AEMT Thomas champions the rewind/repair industry and is always looking for ways to promote the good work the industry does.

 Karl has worked within the rewind industry since 1987 developing a broad and deep knowledge of the sector.
-He joins the team full-time and has been tasked with finding the answers to members questions, whether they be standard engineering practise, or explosion proof (Ex).
-He will also be supporting the Ex repair courses and helping develop awareness and integration of the new repair standards BS EN & IEC 60034-23 for the repair, overhaul and reclamation of rotating electrical machines.
+He is the AEMT’s lead lecturer and offers ongoing technical support to members.
 Starting his apprenticeship at York based service centre Eclipse Engineering, Karl trained as a time served electrical rewinder and fitter, where he worked extensively with low voltage machines, pumps and gearboxes.
 In 2011, he left Eclipse to move into sales then moved on to Featherston as workshop manager, where he gained experience in handling medium to high voltage equipment.
 He later became works manager of Kirkby Lindsey in 2015 where he was also the responsible person for signing off all Ex equipment.

 - 01904 674899